What Is the Best Business Casual Attire? A Man's Ultimate Guide

 -Blue checked shirt (with or without a dark tie).

 As we said, it is also good to play with the patterns of your shirts, and a discrete checked shirt is a good example of this.
 You can wear it with or without a tie.

-Play it well with patterns in shirts, ties and jackets.
-Make sure there’s contrast in color and in the scale of the pattern between pieces.
+Play it well with patterns in shirts, ties, and jackets.
+Make sure there’s contrast in color and in the scale of the design between pieces.

 Accessories: To dress up your looks, you can always wear knitted ties, pocket squares or formal watches.
 Don’t wear hats or flashy accessories.
 Instead of a schoolboy backpack, you can get a leather messenger bag or a canvas briefcase.

 Sneakers at work?
 Some friendly companies might consider sneakers as acceptable footwear.
 First things first: Don’t wear the flashy, smelly sneakers you go to the gym with!

 Get some polished styles in classic colors, such as tan or black.
 They can be made in leather or suede.
 For sneakers, keep it simple.

 Others options for business casual wear: In the fall you can wear turtlenecks instead of a shirt and tie.
 You can throw a blazer on top of one.